Ming-DeMers/CSA-Website/design-plan/design-journey.md

 TODO: copy interview questions
 TODO: take notes inline with questions

-**Interviewee 4:**

-TODO: tell us a bit about your participant

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

-**Interviewee 5:**

-TODO: tell us a bit about your participant

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

 ### Goals (Milestone 2)
 > Analyze your audience's goals from your notes above.